Operations

 [Signature]

-The biggest objection to deep personalization is time.
-If each email requires 20-30 minutes of research and custom writing, you can't reach enough prospects to build meaningful pipeline.
+The objection to deep personalization is always time.
+If each email requires 20-30 minutes of research and custom writing, reaching enough prospects to build a pipeline is not realistic.

 Automatically scan company websites, LinkedIn, news sources, and job boards